vendia/blog/posts/2021-10-12-open-beta-changes.md

 * **Prefixing all Vendia fields with a _** - We've modified our internal GraphQL Schema generator to prefix all Vendia specific field names with an underscore ("_").
 This is now consistently applied across all fields, including the "id" (now "_id") field.
 This will make the intention of each field clearer and will help avoid field name collisions.
 * **Adding an "_owner" field to Files and Folders** - We've added a new field called "_owner" to the File and Folder entities provided by Share.
 This will help more easily identify the creator of a File or Folder and will also enable delegation of ownership in the future.
 * **Renaming fields and updating types** - We've renamed fields that historically weren't easily understood.
 We've also improved our support of native GraphQL types, such as enums.
 These two improvements together will allow for a first-class GraphQL integration experience for new and existing users.
+* **Using Vendia Definitions** - We've adopted a set of top-level definitions to simplify Vendia-provided type names.
+This will increase consistency among Vendia-provided type names and avoid potential user/Vendia type name collisions.

+The remainder of this section outlines how the change areas above impact existing Vendia types.
+In addition to these type changes, equivalent changes have been applied to corresponding `*FilterInput` and `*Result` types.
+Remember, you can use [GraphQL introspection](https://graphql.org/learn/introspection/) against your Uni's GraphQL endpoint to retrieve a complete GraphQL schema for your Uni at any time.

 ### Change Areas Applied to Blocks